NanoComp/mpb/doc/docs/index.md

 # MPB
 ---

 **MPB** is a free and open-source software package for computing the band structures, or dispersion relations, and electromagnetic modes of periodic dielectric structures, on both serial and parallel computers.
 MPB is an acronym for *MIT Photonic Bands*.
-MPB computes definite-frequency eigenstates, or harmonic modes, of [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell%27s_equations) in periodic dielectric structures for arbitrary wavevectors, using fully-vectorial and three-dimensional methods.
+MPB computes definite-frequency eigenstates, or harmonic modes, of [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell%27s_equations) for periodic dielectric structures of lossless, wavelength-independent, anisotropic $\varepsilon$ and $\mu$ for arbitrary wavevectors, using fully-vectorial and three-dimensional methods.
 It is applicable to many problems in optics, such as waveguides and resonator systems, and [photonic crystals](http://ab-initio.mit.edu/book).

 See also the complementary [Meep](https://meep.readthedocs.io/) package for time-domain simulations, reflection/transmission spectra, etc.